cyberblast/SharePoint.Client/README.md

 ## Currently implemented Authenticators

 * DefaultAuthentication

   Authenticate using NTLM/Kerberos
   This one is also used when no Authenticator is specified

 * TMGAuthentication

   Form based authentication against a TMG Gateway

 * O365Authenticator

   Opens a browser window requesting for O365 credentials.
   Currently only working when using Windows Forms.
-  > Tip: You can save and reuse authentication cookies via `client.Cookies`